Information for real estate agents

 - for rental properties, are aware of the servicing requirements for the specific system installed and ensure regular services are undertaken.

-More information about servicing requirements for approved on-site systems is available from the Department of Energy and Public Works.
+More information about servicing requirements for approved on-site systems is available from the State of Queensland.

 If you need information about service records for a property, please contact the relevant local government.